Do I need a Homemaker, PCA, Nursing Assistant, or Home Health Nurse?

 A homemaker cannot provide medical services; nor can a homemaker help with personal care, such as bathing or brushing of teeth.
 For those services, you will need a Personal Care Assistant (PCA).

-Minnesota Medical Assistance (MMA), long-term care insurance and some programs may cover homemaker services.
+Minnesota Medical Assistance (MMA), long-term care insurance, and some programs may cover homemaker services.
 MMA might cover homemaker services if you are on a waiver program, like the Elderly Waiver (EW) or Community Access for Disability Inclusion (CADI) Waiver.
 In order to keep a loved one in their own home, some families also choose to pay cash for homemaker services.

 Minnesota Quality Care provides homemaker services.
 Coverage is complicated; however, we work through coverage issues every day.
 Contact us today to get started.

 Personal Care Assistants (PCAs) require more training than a homemaker.
 If required, a PCA helps with personal care tasks.
-If you or a loved one need help with mobility or support to dress, groom, bath, eat, transfer, position, or toilet, a PCA can provide these services.
+If you or a loved one need help with mobility or support to dress, groom, bathe, eat, transfer, position, or toilet, a PCA can provide these services.
 A nurse from Minnesota Quality Care provides the training.

 Medical Assistance, MinnesotaCare, and long-term care policies usually cover a PCA.
 Medical insurance you have through work generally will not provide PCA services though.